EI-Flores/EI-Flores.github.io/_posts/2022-06-09-Hello-world.markdown

 ---
 <!-- outline-start -->

-# Welcome

-Hello and welcome, my name is Juan Arturo, I&apos;m Electronic Engineer and Master at applied computing.
+Hello and welcome, my name is Juan Arturo.<!-- outline-end --> I&apos;m Electronic Engineer and Master at applied computing.
 This is my personal blog and I&apos;ll show you some personal projects.

 Among my knowledge and skills is the knowledge of Python, robotics, instrumentation electronics and others.